 Whether you are a grandparent or you have a grandparent, this blog post will arm you with important information about how to protect you or your loved ones from the “grandparent scam”.

 How does this scam work?

 These scammers are good at convincing you that they really are your grandchild.
-Sometimes they know your name (which could be sourced in telephone listings, through obituaries or online), while other times they rely on you to share that sensitive information:
+They provide convincing details, such as family names and school details (which they may have sourced through social media), while other times they rely on you to share that sensitive information:

 “Grandpa?
 Do you know who this is?”

 This scam can also work in reverse, where the “grandparent” calls their grandchild pleading for help.

 Tips to avoid being a target of the grandparent scam:

 - Resist the urge to act immediately, no matter how dramatic the story is.